 P values for very large sample sizes (according to AMA guidelines)

-If a study has a very large sample size, it may be necessary to report P values to a value smaller than P<.001 in order to show statistical significance.
-This will be up to editorial discretion.
+- For very large sample sizes, it may be necessary to report P values to a value smaller than P<.001 in order to show statistical significance, at the editor's discretion.

 “Trending” towards significance